 Mealybugs (Pseudococcus longispinus) are a type of unarmored scale insect.

-They are soft-bodied, and unlike their armored cousins, they keep their legs (rather than losing them and anchoring in one place) and move about a bit to feed.
+They are soft-bodied, and unlike their armored cousins, they keep their legs (rather than losing them and anchoring them in one place) and move about a bit to feed.

 Mealybugs are so-called because of the powdery white wax they produce to protect themselves against predators and the elements.